emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   The time interval for Kafka producer to discover increased number of partitions.
-After the number of partitions is increased in Kafka, EMQX will start taking the discovered partitions into account when dispatching messages per <code>partition_strategy</code>.
+After the number of partitions is increased in Kafka, EMQX will start taking the discovered partitions into account when dispatching messages per `partition_strategy`.

 **bridges.kafka.$name.kafka.max_inflight**